-A strong estate plan goes beyond a will.
-It includes beneficiary reviews, updated decision-maker documents, and an organized system so your family can carry out your wishes without unnecessary stress.
+A strong estate plan is built on a properly funded revocable living trust, supported by current beneficiary designations, aligned account titling, and decision-maker documents that protect you and your family.
 Most estate planning problems do not come from bad intentions.
 They come from documents that were never updated, accounts that were never coordinated, and families left searching for information at the worst possible time.

 Key Takeaways